MintMCP

 What specific security features does MintMCP offer for coding agents?

-MintMCP's LLM Proxy monitors every tool invocation, bash command, and file operation from coding agents like Cursor and Claude Code.
-Security guardrails block dangerous commands in real-time, prevent access to sensitive files (.env, SSH keys, credentials), and provide complete audit trails for security review.
-The proxy tracks which MCPs are installed, monitors usage patterns, and enables policy enforcement without disrupting developer workflows.
+MintMCP's Agent Monitor and Gateway governance monitor MCP tool invocations, bash commands, file operations, and prompt submissions from coding agents like Cursor and Claude Code.
+Security guardrails can block risky tool calls, apply rule-based policy, integrate with external DLP and guardrails tools, and provide complete audit trails for security review.
+The platform tracks installed MCPs, monitors usage patterns, and enables policy enforcement without disrupting developer workflows.

 How does MintMCP help organizations manage the cost of AI?

-MintMCP provides cost analytics with per-team, per-project, and per-tool breakdowns.
-Usage tracking across all AI clients enables identification of optimization opportunities.
+MintMCP provides centralized usage visibility across supported AI clients and MCP tools.
 Centralized credential management reduces key sprawl and associated security risks.
-Compared to building equivalent infrastructure in-house—which can become expensive once engineering, infrastructure, and compliance work are included—MintMCP's managed platform eliminates infrastructure overhead while providing predictable, transparent pricing based on team size and usage.
+Compared to building equivalent infrastructure in-house, which can become expensive once engineering, infrastructure, and compliance work are included, MintMCP's managed platform reduces infrastructure overhead while providing security, governance, and observability capabilities through a managed deployment model.

 MintMCP Agent Activity Dashboard